Inside the Dubai Desert Conservation Reserve (DDCR)

 What is the difference between the DDCR and Al Marmoom?

 The DDCR is a 225 km² gated reserve in southeast Dubai (5% of the emirate's land), open only to 6 licensed operators, with the largest unfenced Arabian oryx herd in the country.
-Al Marmoom Reserve is a 10 km² open eco-protected area south of Dubai with looser access rules, a smaller oryx population, and a standard-tier price floor of AED 350.
+Al Marmoom Reserve is a 10 km² open eco-protected area south of Dubai with looser access rules, a smaller oryx population, and a standard price floor of AED 350.
 The DDCR offers higher wildlife density and lower visitor density; Al Marmoom offers a similar palette at a third of the cost. -

 What animals will I see in the DDCR?